pliniker/pliniker.github.io/about.md

   are in that direction.
 * After twenty years of doing nothing much with music - last used FastTracker 2 in '98 - I'm learning [Bitwig Studio](https://bitwig.com).
-I'll post anything that turns out not too terrible on [Soundcloud](https://soundcloud.com/user-885707709).
+I'll post anything that turns out not too terrible to [Soundcloud](https://soundcloud.com/user-885707709).
 * Connect with me on [Twitter](https://twitter.com/peterliniker) or [Github](https://github.com/pliniker).
 * Sometimes I'm on [moznet](https://wiki.mozilla.org/IRC) as `pliniker`.